 There are many agencies engaged in the protection and enhancement of water resources in the lower Clark Fork.
 The Green Mountain Conservation District, Montana Fish, Wildlife and Parks, and the Forest Service (Kootenai and Lolo National Forests) are highly involved in restoration work in the lower Clark Fork watershed.
-Other agency partners include the Montana Department of Environmental Quality, Montana Department of Natural Resources, and the Natural Resource Conservation Service.
+Other agency partners include the Montana Department of Environmental Quality, Montana Department of Natural Resources and Conservation, and the Natural Resource Conservation Service.
 These entities often provide financial support for watershed projects, through partnership and various grant or funding programs.
 Additionally, individuals from these organizations provide invaluable technical support and guidance for the watershed projects.

 In 1999, Avista and many other parties signed the Clark Fork Settlement Agreement (CFSA) which is a part of Avista’s license to operate the Cabinet Gorge and Noxon Rapids Dams on the lower Clark Fork River.
 The CFSA sets a course for the protection, mitigation and enhancement of natural resources and is a huge driver of watershed restoration projects in the lower Clark Fork watershed.
 The Lower Clark Fork Watershed Group works under Avista’s Clark Fork Settlement Agreement to identity and coordinate projects within Avista’s project area, in partnership with Avista staff and other signers of the CFSA.